Saturday, October 11, 2025

 Chincholikar highlighted the fortunate aspect that most machines can be upgraded and modified to keep up with these advancements, ensuring that the industry remains at the forefront.
 Looking ahead, he emphasized that the future of the industry revolves around artificial intelligence and machine learning.
 Processes are becoming increasingly streamlined, safety measures are on the rise, and both product reliability and quality are improving, making digitization the next frontier.

 However, as machines become wider and production output increases, the design of these machines must be exceptionally robust.
-This underscores the importance of involving engineers, not limited to digital experts alone, in overseeing manufacturing processes.
+This requires the importance of involving engineers, not limited to digital experts alone, in overseeing manufacturing processes.

-Shifting focus to products, within the realm of biaxial orientation, Chincholikar noted that traditionally there are typically three main types – BOPP (Biaxially Oriented Polypropylene), polyester, and nylon films.
+Shifting focus to products, within the realm of biaxial orientation, Chincholikar noted that traditionally, there are typically three main types – BOPP (Biaxially Oriented Polypropylene), polyester, and nylon films.
 Chincholikar expressed his belief that in the near future, through collaborative efforts between equipment manufacturers and raw material producers, HDPE-based BOPP will gain prominence.
 This shift is primarily driven by sustainability considerations, circular economy principles, and the market’s preference for monolayer structures.
 Consequently, approximately 40 to 50% of applications are likely to transition to HDPE-based BOPP.
 Simultaneously, equipment manufacturers will ensure that their machines are versatile enough to handle both polypropylene and polyethylene, adapting to the evolving industry landscape.

 Mahan Hazarika